saviomisael/sharecipe-microservices/authub/docs/README.md

 [By default, when parallel execution is enabled, scenarios and examples are executed in parallel.
 Due to limitations, JUnit 4 could only execute features in parallel.
 This behaviour can be restored by setting the configuration parameter cucumber.execution.execution-mode.feature to same_thread.](https://github.com/cucumber/cucumber-jvm/tree/main/cucumber-junit-platform-engine#executing-features-in-parallel)

+## ContentCachingRequestWrapper (ChatGPT answer)

+`ContentCachingRequestWrapper` is a class provided by Spring Framework that extends the standard `HttpServletRequestWrapper`.
+It is part of Spring's support for request and response content caching.

+This wrapper allows the content of the original request's body to be read multiple times.
+Normally, once the input stream of the request body is consumed, it cannot be read again.
+However, ContentCachingRequestWrapper captures the request body content and provides methods to access it multiple times.

+Here are some key points about ContentCachingRequestWrapper:

+Content Caching:

+When you wrap an incoming HttpServletRequest with ContentCachingRequestWrapper, it captures the input stream of the request body and caches its content.
+This allows you to read the request body multiple times, which can be useful in certain scenarios, such as logging, debugging, or processing the request body multiple times.